Hairpin filter for Es'Hail 2 (AMSAT P4-A, QO-100)

 For the main bands it is obviously a λ/2 antenna with quite nice and flat SWR over a broad range.

-As you can see it is also resonant on 23cm (presumably λ/4 only), but I didn't do further investigations there.
+As you can see it is also resonant on 23cm (presumably λ/4 only, and probably radiates quite "sideways"), but I didn't do further investigations there.
+The idea is to use it for the El Cuatro on short-range communication of some 10s of kilometres.

 I have some antennas left, if you are interested pls. contact me.